 Are they hosting the web site?

 Hosting is a cash cow for web design firms.
 Usually they will either host it in house or have it hosted somewhere else and mark up the hosting fee.
 You never want to have your host hosted in-house.
 Professional hosting has someone to watch over your site 24 hours a day in a building with tight security and big bandwidth.
-You will get none of this when a firm hosts sites in-house.
+If you want a hassle free host, then do some research into www.hostiserver.com and others like them and then you can solely focus on your business objectives.
+You will not get support if you’re using a firm hosts sites in-house.
+It can be a little difficult choosing servers.
+If you want to find out more about web hosting, it may be worth having a read of these canadian web hosting reviews to help you gain a better understanding of how web hosting can benefit you.

 Who are their other clients and will they give your references?